 3. Once your broccoli has finished steaming, pour it into a large bowl and run a knife through it all in the bowl to break it down into tiny florets.
 Then spoon broccoli evenly into your pre-greased muffin tin.
 Do not compact it.

 4. Then pour over your egg mixture into each muffin hole.
 The egg will settle in and around the broccoli and if necessary, give it all a little nudge to make sure it gets in the crevices.

 5. Bake in the centre of your oven (180c/350f) for 20 minutes.

 6. Set aside to cool slightly, remove from tin (run a butter knife around the edges if hard to remove).
 Ideally eat warm.
 These can also be cooled entirely and refrigerated if you want to make them ahead of time.
 They make a good snack or lunch that can be eaten cold, or heated gently in the microwave or in a low oven for 10 minutes.
 Will keep in an airtight container in the fridge for up to 4 days.

 Why not try variations of fillings including, cherry tomatoes, spinach, cauliflower, mushrooms or red peppers?
 I’ve had it on my mind to try chorizo and jalapeños too.
 Always up for a culinary experiment!

-*Please note I have no idea about the calorie content of each muffin - they taste too good to care.
+*Please note I have no idea about the calorie content of each muffin - they taste too good to concern myself with it.
 All things in moderation as they say.
-Including cheese (*ahem)

 Happy eating, darling!